Fibroid Pain During Period & Ovulation

 Women should be particularly suspicious of uterine fibroids if they experience:

 Pain after period ends

 Pain occurring mid-cycle (around 10 days after the end of your last period)

-Pain after a period or mid-cycle pain during ovulation is 2 to 3 times more common for women with uterine fibroids than women without uterine fibroids to experience abnormal pain after their period ends or mid-cycle pain when ovulating.
+Pain after a period or mid-cycle pain during ovulation is 2 to 3 times more common for women with uterine fibroids to experience than women without uterine fibroids.
 In addition to more frequent cycle pain, women with uterine fibroids report more pelvic pain throughout all phases of their menstrual cycle than women without uterine fibroids.¹

-The exact relationship between fibroid size, location, and pain at various points throughout the menstrual cycle is not well understood.
-Uterine fibroids can grow to significant sizes very quickly,² possibly causing menstrual cycle abnormalities.
+The exact relationship between fibroid size, location, and pain at various points during or after your period or ovulation is not well understood.
+Uterine fibroids can grow to significant sizes very quickly,² possibly causing period and ovulation abnormalities.
 Women concerned about the possibility of having uterine fibroids should take extra care to monitor their entire menstrual cycle for recurring pain patterns and bleeding irregularities.